mksaraf/kubernetes-lab-tutorial/content/patterns.md

 # Applications Design Patterns
 With the adoption of microservices and containers in the recent years, the way we design, develop and run software applications has changed significantly.
 Modern software applications are optimised for scalability, elasticity, failure, and speed of change.
 Driven by these new principles, modern applications require a different set of patterns and practices to be applied in an effective way.

 In this section, we're going to analyse these new principles with the aim to give a set of guidelines for the design of modern software applications on Kuberentes.
+Credits to the book ***Kubernetes Patterns*** by *Bilgin Ibryam* and *Roland Huss*.

 Design patterns are grouped into several categories: